zitadel/zitadel/docs/docs/guides/manage/cloud/support.md

 In the header you can find a button for the support.

 Create a new support request with the following information:
-- Severity
 - Subject
 - Message

-At the bottom of the page you can see all your support requests.
+- Affected instance

+This form will generate a prefilled E-Mail you can send directly to our support address.

 ![Customer Portal Support](/img/manuals/portal/customer_portal_support.png)